algorithmiaio/dev-center/_pages/algorithm-development/your-first-algo.md

 ## Developing Your Algorithm In the Web IDE

-If you prefer to develop your algorithm in Algorithmia's built-in Web IDE, click the "Web IDE" button in the modal, or click the **Source Code** tab from your newly created algorithm's homepage if the modal is no longer shown.
+To access Algorithmia's built-in Web IDE, click the "Web IDE" button in the modal, or click the **Source Code** tab from your newly created algorithm's homepage if the modal is no longer shown.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algo_dev_lang/generic_algorithm_description.png" alt="Algorithm descrption page" class="screenshot img-md">